v-pmalreddy/GCPDNS_CCP/README.md

    terraform apply
    ```
 - After successfully executing the Log Setup file, `topic name`, `subscription name` is generated in the GCP Project.
 Save those details for future reference.
+## Steps to execute Terraform script for Authentication setup
 - If the Authentication setup file is previously executed in the project, there is no need to execute the Authentication setup file again.
 You can use the existing `Workload Identity Pool ID` and `Workload Identity Provider ID`.
 - If these fields are not generated previosuly, execute the Authentication Setup file with the same commands mentioned above.
 - [Click Here](https://github.com/Azure/Azure-Sentinel/tree/master/DataConnectors/GCP/Terraform/sentinel_resources_creation/GCPInitialAuthenticationSetup) to access the Authentication Setup file.